• SAS Events

 • Curriculum Vitae

 He is a sociologist studying how work, race, and space shape various dimensions of social inequality in the labor market.
-His recent publications analyze the institutional drivers of work precarity in a cross-national setting.
-His current research examines how the experience of nonstandard employment shapes various aspects of workers’ lives, including their well-being and labor market prospects.
-In another related line of research, he explores the interaction between multiple media platforms, political institutions, and social movements.
-His research has appeared or is forthcoming in Social Forces, Social Science & Medicine, Research in the Sociology of Work, Labor History, and other academic journals.
+His research examines how the experience of nonstandard employment shapes multiple aspects of workers’ lives, including their well-being and labor market prospects.
+In another line of research, he explores the interaction between media platforms, political institutions, and social movements.
+His research has appeared or is forthcoming in the American Journal of Sociology, Social Forces, Work and Occupations, Social Science & Medicine and other academic journals.

 • In the Public Eye: